Mona Demaidi: Recognition

-Dr. Mona Nabil Demaidi has been widely recognized for her visionary leadership in artificial intelligence, ethics, and women's empowerment – both in Palestine and globally.
+Dr. Mona Nabil Demaidi has been recognized for her leadership in artificial intelligence, ethics, and women's empowerment, both in Palestine and globally.

 She is the lead author of the Palestinian Artificial Intelligence National Strategy, officially approved by the Cabinet of Ministers in June 2023, and the author of UNESCO's AI and Ethics Policy Report for Palestine.
 She is currently leading the AI in Higher Education Policy for Palestine (2025–2027), a groundbreaking initiative that integrates responsible and inclusive AI adoption across universities and academic institutions, shaping the future of AI-driven education in the country.

 For her pioneering impact, Dr. Demaidi was named among the 100 Women of Davos (2025) and the 100 Brilliant Women in AI & Ethics (2025) for her global contributions to ethical and inclusive AI.
 In 2024, she was selected as a member of UNESCO's Women for Ethical AI and joined Izdihar: The Regional Alliance of Women Experts, a CIPE-supported network uniting over 40 distinguished women leaders from across the Middle East and North Africa.

 In 2023, she was honored as the Most Influential Woman in Palestine by the Ministry of Women’s Affairs and Qarib Association, and received the Best IEEE Entrepreneurial Activity Award for the Middle East, Europe, and Africa region.
 In 2022, the Asfari Institute for Civil Society and Citizenship and UNESCO recognized her among the five most inspiring women in the MENA region.

 Dr. Demaidi made history as the first woman in technology from Palestine to be featured on Wikipedia and the first Palestinian woman to achieve IEEE Senior Member status (2020).
 That same year, she received the Most Impactful Idea Award from Stanford University’s Idea-to-Market Global Innovation Catalyst Program for her startup Guardian-A, reflecting her ability to merge AI innovation with social impact.

 Her research and innovation excellence have been celebrated through multiple honors, including the Zuhair Hijjawi Research Award (2017) and the Audience Award at the NYU Abu Dhabi International Hackathon for Social Good (2015).
 She has also secured numerous research grants and excellence awards for advancing AI in education, sustainability, and gender equality across developing contexts.